HD-ALICE-Sexaquark/cb_project/README.md

 fct_project
 ===========

-Simulations of interactions between anti-sexaquarks and neutrons in the Forward Conversion Tracker (FCT) of ALICE 3.
+Simulations of interactions between anti-sexaquarks and neutrons in the Central Barrel of ALICE 3.

-## G4_B2a_MK
+## reco

 Modification of the example `B2a` of **GEANT4**.